dino-rodriguez/optibnb/model_building/model.md

 ![png](output_28_0.png)

-Looking at the both the $R^2$ and the Median Absolute Error Chart, we can observe a trend such that model that have a high $R^2$ tend to have a low median absolute error values.
+Looking at the both the R^2 and the MAE Chart, we can observe a trend such that models that have a high R^2 tend to have low median absolute error values.
 This shouldn't be a surprise and should be expected because a high $R^2$ represents a more accurate model, as does a low median absolute error value.
-So we viewing both the $R^2$ and median absolute error graphs in tandem, it becomes quickly evident that our top three models are AdaBoost Tuned RF, AdaBoost Random Forest, and a regular random forest.
+So by viewing both the $R^2$ and median absolute error graphs in tandem, it becomes quickly evident that our top three models are AdaBoost Tuned (Decision Tree estimator), AdaBoost (Random Forest estimator) and Random Forest Tuned.
 From a pure accuracy metric, our AdaBoost with Random Forest as a base estimator yielded the most accurate results.

 **NOTE:** Due to the presence of extreme outliers and skewness in the data set we chose to evaluate our model's accuracy on a median absolute error basis rather than a mean absolute error basis.